 More than 150 years after the end of slavery, America’s tragic racial karma rolls on.
 If we understand how karma really works, says Buddhist teacher Larry Ward, we can stop it.
 It started before I was born.
 It began before you were born, too, this turning wheel of racialized consciousness.
 Its tracks are evident across […]

-On the occasion of Thich Nhat Hanh’s birthday, Larry Ward shares a poem about the Zen Master whose teachings have guided many towards a life of mindfulness, joy, and peace.
+Larry Ward shares a poem about Thich Nhat Hanh, whose teachings have guided many towards a life of mindfulness, joy, and peace.

 Meet eight of Thich Nhat Hanh’s students who are now teachers themselves.
 In their own unique ways, they’re helping to carry his dharma into the future.